Play therapists use play as a communication tool to help children understand their world and deal with emotional distress and trauma

 What to expect

-• You'll work as part of a multidisciplinary team with other healthcare professionals, such as social workers, psychologists, occupational therapists and medical practitioners.
+• You'll work as part of a multidisciplinary team with other healthcare professionals, such as social workers, psychologists, speech and language therapists, occupational therapists and medical practitioners.

 • Providing therapy to children can be challenging, especially with cases involving abuse and violence.
 You need to allow for dealing with the pressures of this type of work by looking after your own emotional wellbeing.
 For example, many play therapists have therapy themselves to maintain a balance between their working and personal lives.